Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Scary Movie: Started to get this in 2003, due to the absence of the Wayans Bros., and the fact that the traditional/significant R-rating was omitted.
 The fifth installment in 2013 actually gets it worse than 3 and 4.
 Mostly due to the absence of Anna Faris, and Ashley Tisdale taking her place for this one (mostly by people who have only seen Ashley in High School Musical or The Suite Life of Zack and Cody).
 The comedy was also attacked, and the fact that it was also a PG-13 rating did not help this installment either.
 All of this before it was released.
 After all that it got an 11 on Metacritic.

-Many people feel that the Harry Potter movie series went downhill after the third movie due to the fact that the franchise was less about fun and became a Hogwarts version of a high school drama.
+Many people feel that the Harry Potter movie series went downhill after the third movie as the franchise was less about fun and became a Hogwarts version of a high school drama.

 The Little Rascals was hit by this in 1938, when the series moved to MGM.
 Fans of the shorts have criticized the MGM years for growing progressively unfunnier, removing the charm that the Hal Roach shorts had, and becoming moralistic, preachy and patriotic.